Elevation: 4,713 ft

 This peak is not in the book.

 Teapot Dome was a landmark along the Oregon Trail.
-The peak offers great early season hiking opportunity.
-There are great views from the summit of the Snake River Plain and Bennett Mountain from the summit.
-This is hot and fire prone country in the summer so I recommend climbing this peak between mid-February and early May.
+The peak offers great early-season hiking opportunity.
+There are great views of the Snake River Plain and Bennett Mountain from the summit.
+This is fire-prone country in the Summer, so I recommend climbing this peak between mid-February and early May.
+USGS Teapot Dome